AutoResearch/autora/docs/index.md

 Various empirical sciences are beset by a replication crisis, which can be attributed to inadequately precise hypotheses, lack of transparency in research procedures, and insufficient rigor in testing findings.
-These limitations are the result of three primary bottlenecks, namely, a lack of formal modeling, the demanding requirements of open science, and a shortage of resources to reproduce individual studies.
+These limitations are the result of three primary bottlenecks—a lack of formal modeling, the demanding requirements of open science, and a shortage of resources to reproduce individual studies.
 Empirical scientists face difficulties in formalizing their theories, find it arduous to document their research activities, and often lack